How SDE and Pro Forma Cash Flow Can Help You See A Company’s True Value

 • How pro forma cash flow and SDE can be combined to create an accurate picture of a business’ true value.

 When an entrepreneur sets out to buy a business, they will encounter a lot of unknown variables.
-Turning these variables into points of data that you can use to make well-informed decisions is one of the most powerful steps any business owner can make.
+Turning these variables into data points that you can use to make well-informed decisions is one of the most powerful steps any business owner can make.

-One of the first hurdles you will come across as you embark on your acquisition journey is determining the true value of a business.
-Sometimes the actual worth of a company is different than the price tag, and if you were aware of that fact you might be able to negotiate a lower price.
+One of the first hurdles you will encounter as you embark on your acquisition journey is determining the true value of a business.
+Sometimes the actual worth of a company is different than the price tag, and if you were aware of that fact, you might be able to negotiate a lower price.

-It can also be difficult to predict how much a business is going to make in the future.
-If a business owner was able to divine how much money would be coming in, they might make different decisions or take different actions to increase revenues or make different investments.
+It can also be difficult to predict how much a business will make in the future.
+If a business owner could divine how much money would be coming in, they might make different decisions or take different actions to increase revenues or make different investments.

-Imagine how much surer you would feel in an investment if you had a complete picture of how much cash a business was generating, and also how much cash it would generate in the future.
+Imagine how much surer you would feel in an investment if you had a complete picture of how much cash a business was generating and also how much cash it would generate in the future.
 Fortunately, there are some tools we can use to gather this precise information, namely SDE (seller’s discretionary earnings) and pro forma cash flow.
-By combining these common accounting concepts, business owners are able to make more accurate predictions about a company’s true value and how much potential earning power it has.
+By combining these common accounting concepts, business owners can make more accurate predictions about a company’s true value and how much potential earning power it has.

 What Is SDE?

 In reality, there are many ways to value a business, the most common of which involves applying a multiple to the business’s EBITDA (earnings before interest, taxes, depreciation, and amortization).
-The problem with that is that when you encounter a business making below a certain amount, some of the business’ costs may be inflated.
+One issue to consider is that if you come across a business that generates less revenue than a certain threshold, some of its expenses might be higher than normal.
 After all, the owner is taking their salary, they may be paying a family member more to do a certain job than they should be, and they’re likely working with their accountants to take advantage of every legitimate tax deduction possible.

 To solve this problem, investors and accountants alike turn to SDE.

 SDE (seller’s discretionary earnings) is a common method for evaluating businesses with gross annual revenue below $1 million.
-In businesses of that size the owner usually works actively in day-to-day operations, taking their pay and other benefits that come from being the owner.
+Owners of small businesses often work actively in day-to-day operations and enjoy the benefits of ownership.

 In many small businesses, it can be difficult to distinguish between the profits of the company and the owner’s compensation – SDE addresses this by normalizing the company’s financial statements so lenders, investors, and potential buyers can estimate the total expected cash flow and compare the company to similar businesses.